aaryanboy/PunyaJewellery/README.md

 # PunyaJewellery

+the productinfo branch is working in all its pages

 Punya Jewelry Shop - Website
 Welcome to the Punya Jewelry Shop project!
 This website was built using React, Next.js, and Tailwind CSS to provide a sleek, responsive, and user-friendly interface for customers to explore beautiful jewelry pieces.
 The website allows users to view products, contact the store, and learn more about the jewelry collection.